linkarzu/linkarzu.github.io/_posts/neovim/06-29-markdown-setup-2024.md

   nice and you can toggle dark light mode
 - If studying, your teachers will think to themselves, how did this guy print this PDF so beautifully?
-  - Just careful with codeblocks when converting to PDF
+  - Just careful with code blocks when converting to PDF

 ### echasnovski/mini.surround